 Worrying about money is one of new parents’ favorite, and most nerve-wracking, hobbies, and that’s totally justified.
-Baby may sort of be a DIY project, but the accessories that go with him sure aren’t.
+Baby may sort of be a DIY project, but the accessories that go with them sure aren’t.

 Still, there are numerous ways to cut down on costs as you prepare your home and your life for Baby, and cost-cutting new parents can give themselves the gift of a lot less to worry about financially.